fyrox-book/fyrox-book.github.io/src/beginning/scene_and_scene_graph.md

 ## Local and Global Coordinates

-A graph describes your scene in a very natural way, allowing you think in terms of relative and absolute coordinates when working with _scene nodes_.
+A graph describes your scene in a very natural way, allowing you to think in terms of relative and absolute coordinates when working with _scene nodes_.

-A scene node has two kinds of transform - a local and global.
+A scene node has two kinds of transform - local and global.
 The local transform defines where the node is located relative to its origin, its scale as a percentage, and its rotation around any arbitrary axis.
 The global transform is almost the same, but it also includes the whole chain of transforms of the parent nodes.
 Going back to the example of the character and the sword, if the character moves, and by extension the sword, the global